|

 NASA Aeronautics pages, LTP's Beginners Guide to Aeronautics).

-Lesson 2.
 For those eager to learn

 more, look at other people's website to see how they create